wallarm/product-documentation/docs/2.14/admin-en/installation-guides/envoy/envoy-docker.md

-# Running Docker Envoy based image
+# Running Docker Envoy‑based image

 This instruction describes the steps to run WAF Docker image based on [Envoy 1.12.2](https://www.envoyproxy.io/docs/envoy/v1.12.2/).
 The image contains all systems required for correct WAF operation: